Access to medicine and health supplies are a key component of essential health care in any community.

 Many patients are unable to afford a doctor visit or prescription medication and therefore forego these services until become critically sick.
 Diabetes and hypertension go unchecked until the person collapses.
 Then they receive medical attention, in the most expensive setting, hospital emergency rooms.

-Also, MAP is working with free and charitable clinics to provide over-the-counter medications and antibiotics for the treatment of acute illnesses.
+MAP is also working with free and charitable clinics to provide over-the-counter medications and antibiotics for the treatment of acute illnesses.

 Candace Rowell: firstname.lastname@example.org or call 800-225-8550